flan/staticdhcpd/staticDHCPd/doc/customisation/scripting.rst

 filterPacket()
 ++++++++++++++
-.. function:: filterPacket(packet, method, mac, client_ip, relay_ip, pxe)
+.. function:: filterPacket(packet, method, mac, client_ip, relay_ip, port)

     Provides a means of writing your own blacklist logic, excluding packets from sources you don't trust, that have done weird things, or under any other